SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 ![](https://user-images.githubusercontent.com/1814174/120933617-eb65ac80-c6c8-11eb-85f7-ef98688d054c.jpg)

 Don't be like Patrick.
-If after trying these ideas your ODE solve still seems to have issues and you haven't narrowed it down, feel free to ask on the [Julia Discourse](https://discourse.julialang.org/) to get some help diagnosing it.
-If you did find a solver issue, please open an issue on the Github repository.
+If after trying these ideas, your ODE solve still seems to have issues, and you haven't narrowed it down, feel free to ask on the [Julia Discourse](https://discourse.julialang.org/) to get some help diagnosing it.
+If you did find a solver issue, please open an issue on the GitHub repository.

 #### A larger maxiters seems to be needed, but it's already high?